PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-07 19:07:16
+Last updated: 2024-04-07 19:07:48
-Random Quote: The Lion does not concern itself with the opinions of sheep.  -  Tywin Lannister
+Random Quote: You are the love of my life.
+Everything I have and everything I am is yours.
+Forever. - Barney Stinson